Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/02-RelatedWork.md

 ### Deep Reinforcement Learning

-\cite{play-atari-with-deep-rl} presented the first study of game playing with deep reinforcement learning on the Atari 2600 platform.
+\cite{play-atari-with-deep-rl} conducted the first study of game playing with deep reinforcement learning on the Atari 2600 platform.
 They presented a novel method for approximating the $Q$ table in the $Q$ reinforcement learning algorithm using a \ac{DNN} labeled the \ac{DQN}.
-Such an estimator allowed them to estimate $Q$-values in large spaces like single-channel pixel space – black & white images of a given width $w$ and height $h$ –, using constant space complexity $\Theta(|\theta|)$ opposed to the
+Such an estimator allowed them to estimate $Q$-values in large spaces like single-channel pixel space – black & white images of a given width $w$ and height $h$ – using constant space complexity $\Theta(|\theta|)$ opposed to the
 $\Theta((w \times h)^{255})$ imposed by the standard $Q$ table.
 Their method, _Deep-Q Learning_ outperformed human competency on game like **Breakout**,